phalcon-orphanage/docs/en/api/Phalcon_Session_Bag.rst

 public *boolean*  **__isset** (*string* $property)

-Magic isset to check whether a property is defined in the bag
+Magic isset to check whether a property is defined in the bag.
+Alias for Phalcon\\Session\\Bag::has()

 .. code-block:: php